digiltd/oh-rtd-test/Insteon-Hub-Binding.md

 ## Configuring the binding

 If you only have one Insteon Hub, configure the following values in the openhab.cfg file (in the folder '${openhab_home}/configurations').
+If you have multiple Insteon Hubs, please see the section below on configuring multiple hubs.

     ################################ Insteon Hub Binding #########################################